Amereen/Yoga/README.md

 ## Contact

 For inquiries or feedback, please reach out to [amereenhanvel786@gmail.com](mailto:amereenhanvel786@gmail.com).
-We appreciate your involvement in shaping the future of Yoga Harmony.
+I appreciate your involvement in shaping the future of Yoga Harmony.

 Namaste 🕉️🧘‍♀️🧘‍♂️